SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: You’ll notice that Ooma’s base packages don’t include a keypad or control panel.
 That’s because you can download the Ooma app and have all of your settings and controls at your fingertips.
 This is becoming standard in the industry, but as you’ll read later in this review, there’s lots to like about Ooma’s app.

-You’ve probably used a clunky app in the past.
-If so, we think you’ll like that the Ooma Smart Security app gets a solid 4.8 stars in the app store (see below).
-We downloaded it and began creating our new account.
+You’ve probably dealt with a frustrating app before.
+If so, we think you’ll appreciate that the Ooma Smart Security app maintains solid ratings in app stores.
+We downloaded it and started creating our new account, and the process was straightforward.

 Now, you’re probably really curious about Ooma’s overall functionality and how it protected our home.
 So we’ll try not to belabor the setup and installation process.
 But just so you have an idea of what’s in store, here are the 10 basic steps: